JianxuanS/Chicken_organoids/README.md

-# Chicken_enteroids
+# Chicken_organoids
 This is code for manuscript \
-Cellular landscape of avian intestinal enteroids revealed by single cell transcriptomics
+Cellular landscape of avian intestinal organoids revealed by single cell transcriptomics